-The Florida statute of limitations for a personal injury case is four years.
+The Florida statute of limitations for a personal injury case is two years.
 If you do not file your lawsuit before this deadline expires, your case will be barred and you will not be able to recover compensation from the at-fault party.

 Contact a Miami Pedestrian Accident Lawyer for a Free Consultation

 Have you been injured as a pedestrian by a Miami motorist?
 Do not let an insurance company mistreat you or minimize your injuries.
 Call Shaked Law Personal Injury Lawyers today for a free case review with a Miami pedestrian accident lawyer who cares about you.